jupyter/nbdime/docs/source/vcs.rst

     alled for all merge conflicts, even on filetypes that it cannot handle.
 To only call on notebooks, add a filter on file paths, e.g.
     :command:`git mergetool --tool nbdime -- *.ipynb`.
-    **This command has also been aliased as `nbdime mergetool` for easy access**, and you can also add your own git alias for this command.
+    **This command has also been aliased as :command:`nbdime mergetool` for easy access**, and you can also add your own git alias for this command.

 Diff driver